w3f/Grants-Program/SubFlow.md

 - **Slava Puganov** <br> Adaptable Full-Stack developer specialising in front-end and back-end development.
 Expertise in fintech, cyber security and software architecture, ensuring robust and secure software solutions.<br>

-- **Oliver Fohrmann** <br> Oliver is the team's Rust, ink! and Polkadot development technical advisor.<br> Blockchain and DAG engineer and developer with experience in Ethereum, IOTA and Polkadot.
+- **Oliver Fohrmann** <br> Oliver is the team's Rust, ink! and Polkadot development technical advisor.<br> Systems Architect and Engineer with experience in Ethereum, Solana, IOTA and Polkadot.
 Expertise in cyber security, MedTech and software architecture.<br>

 ### Team Code Repos